muddyfish/PYKE/README.md

 Copyright (c) 2016 muddyfish

-Pyke is a golfing language designed to be as consise as possible.
+Pyke is a golfing language designed to be as concise as possible.

 Pyke uses a stack based system to achieve this.
 The Pyke stack is first-in last-out.